TasoOneAsia/t-notify/docs/starting.md

 	cfg = {
-	    position = 'top-right', -- Changes the position of the notifications sound = { -- Change the alert sound name = '5_SEC_WARNING',
+	    position = 'top-right', -- Changes the position of the notifications maxNotifications = 0, --Max notifications to show on screen (0 indicates no limit) sound = { -- Change the alert sound name = '5_SEC_WARNING',
 	        reference = 'HUD_MINI_GAME_SOUNDSET'